Strangers in Paradise: Characters

 A charming, handsome gynecologist, Brad at first appears to be an ideal husband for Francine, but their inability to communicate drives a wedge between them.

 Awards

-The series received the Eisner Award for Best Serialized Story in 1996 for "I Dream of You" as well as the National Cartoonists Society Reuben Award for Best Comic Book in 2003.
-It also won the GLAAD Award for Best Comic Book in 2001.
+Strangers in Paradise received the Eisner Award for Best Serialized Story in 1996 for "I Dream of You" as well as the National Cartoonists Society's Reuben Award for Best Comic Book in 2003.

+The series also won the GLAAD Media Award for Outstanding Comic Book in 2000 and 2008 and also nominated for the award in 2002, 2003, 2004, 2005, 2006 and 2019.
+As such, Strangers in Paradise has the distinction of being the most-nominated comic in the history of the award.

 Collected editions

 Strangers in Paradise has been collected into a series of full-size trade paperbacks, hardback collections, and smaller format paperback collections.
 These reprints collect the issues into different sets.

 The full-size paperback collections to date are: